hybrid1969/nova-detached-actions/README.md

 The action is detached from the row selection checkboxes in the resource table, so you will not have a collection of models to iterate over.
 Detached actions are intended to be independent of the selection in the table.

-This is a fork of [gobrightspot/nova-detached-actions](https://github.com/gobrightspot/nova-detached-actions) abandoned repo, i rewrite a lot of part in using vue 3 composition api.
+This is a fork of [datomatic/nova-detached-actions]{https://github.com/datomatic/nova-detached-actions) which in turn is a fork of [gobrightspot/nova-detached-actions](https://github.com/gobrightspot/nova-detached-actions) abandoned repo, i rewrite a lot of part in using vue 3 composition api.

+This fork is an attempt to fix the issue relating incompatability with several packages because of completely overriding the toolbar such as in (https://github.com/dcasia/column-toggler/issues/11)

 :warning: Pivot actions are not supported and have not been tested.